alibaba/PhotonLibOS/examples/spdk/bdev_module/README.md

-This is a new custom spdk bdev module using photon.
+photon folder is a new custom spdk bdev module using photon.

 Please integarate this module into spdk codes according to https://spdk.io/doc/bdev_module.html "Creating Bdevs in an External Repository".
 This module is depend on photon.
 You can compile photon with "cmake -B build" and "make -C build -j 8", then install it with "make -C build install".